w3c/wai-tutorials/source/carousels/functionality.html.erb.md

 ## Announce the current slide

 When the current item changes, a WAI-ARIA live region informs screen reader users which slide is currently visible.
-Note that the current slide does not receive keyboard focus in this case to allow users to skip several items at once.
+Note that the current slide does not automatically receive keyboard focus, to allow users to skip over and leave the carousel.

 {::nomarkdown}
 <%= code_start('', 'Extend event listeners') %>